Milos Sights & Attractions

 Panagia tou Kipou

 ChurchesThe church of Panagia tou Kipou is a beautiful church offering amazing views over the Aegean.
-It is dated from the 5th century.
+It dates back to the 5th century.

 Venetian Castle